rbitr/llm.f90/README.md

 LLaMA2 type LLM inference architecture implemented as a single Fortran file.
 The toy model uses the "Tiny Stories" checkpoint from the llama2.c project, and reproduces those results.
 It's a bit of a wall of code, but should make sense in the context of the ipython notebook linked below and the llama2.c project.

+I've since found out there are Fortran implementations of inference for various GPT models: https://github.com/certik/fastgpt

 ## Why